PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/command_syntax.md

     get-pelion-status   Check if the device is correctly configured for Pelion Device Management.
 ```

 Where `address` is the address of the debug interface on the device.
-For example, the address of the `usb0` interface on WaRP7 IoT devices or the address of the `eth1` interface on Raspberry Pi 3 devices.
+For example, the address of the `usb0` interface on PICO-PI with IMX7D IoT devices or the address of the `eth1` interface on Raspberry Pi 3 devices.

 If the device is [already selected](#device-discovery-and-selection), you can omit the `address` parameter.